Authentication in Expo Router

 }

-You now have an app that can present a loading state while it checks the initial authentication state and redirects to the sign-in screen if the user is not authenticated.
+You now have an app that will present the splash screen until the initial authentication state has loaded and will redirects to the sign-in screen if the user is not authenticated.
 If a user visits a deep link to any routes with the authentication check, they'll be redirected to the sign-in screen.

 Another common pattern is to render a sign-in modal over the top of the app.
 This enables you to dismiss and partially preserve deep links when the authentication is complete.
 However, this pattern requires routes to be rendered in the background as these routes require handling data loading without authentication.